mmanguno/markov-text-generator/README.md

 and Van Der Graaf Generator's ["A Plague of Lighthouse Keepers"][1] ([lyrics][2]).
 Go nuts.

-### Command line arguments and flags.
+### Command line arguments and flags
 ```
 usage: text-generator.py [-h] [--length [length]] [--lower [lower]]
                          [--punct [punct]]
                          file [file ...]

-Generates text using a Markov text generator
+Generates text using a Markov text generator.

 positional arguments:
   file               the file to read in as source